 Sto svolgendo il mio percorso di dottorato di ricerca presso l'Università Bocconi, dove ho ottenuto una borsa di studio di 4 anni a partire dal 2022.
 Il mio supervisore di dottorato è il professor Thomas Le Barbanchon.
 Sono supervisionato anche dai professori Tito Boeri e Giulia Giupponi.
-I miei campi di interesse includono la scienza delle finanze, l'economia del lavoro e l'economia politica.
-Accanto alla mia attività di ricerca, svolgo attività di assistente alla didattica, per migliorare le mie capacità e per contribuire alla formazione della nuova generazione di economist.
+I miei campi di interesse includono l'economia del lavoro e la scienza delle finanze.
+Accanto alla mia attività di ricerca, svolgo attività di assistente alla didattica, per migliorare le mie competenze e contribuire alla formazione di una nuova generazione di economisti.

 The first wave of Covid-19 pandemic had a geographically heterogeneous impact even within the most severely hit regions.
 Exploiting a triple-differences methodology, we find that in Italy Covid-19 hit relatively harder in peripheral areas: the excess mortality in peripheral areas was almost double that of central ones in March 2020 (1.2 additional deaths every 1000 inhabitants).
 We leverage a rich dataset on Italian municipalities to explore mechanisms behind this gradient.
 We first show that socio-demographic and economic features at municipal level are highly collinear, making it hard to identify single-variable causal relationships.
 Using Principal Components Analysis we model excess mortality and show that areas with higher excess mortality have lower income, lower education, larger households, lower trade and higher industrial employments, and older population.
 Our findings highlight a strong centre-periphery gradient in the harshness of Covid-19, which we believe is also highly relevant from a policy-making standpoint.